 Introduction

 The European Union’s (EU’s) vision for Europe in 2020 is that of becoming a smart, sustainable and inclusive economy.
-Of the seven flagship initiatives established to implement this vision, two of which are of particular relevance to EGI in establishing smart growth across Europe – the Digital Agenda for Europe (DAE) [] and the Innovation Union (IU) [].
+Of the seven flagship initiatives established to implement this vision, two of which are of particular relevance to EGI in establishing smart growth across Europe – the Digital Agenda for Europe (DAE) [R 1] and the Innovation Union (IU) [R 2].
 Investment in e-Infrastructures represents the leading edge of the DAE in the European Research Area (ERA), while having an integrated e-Infrastructure across the ERA that underpins the innovation expected within the IU.

-Therefore the importance of e-Infrastructures in Europe 2020 [] (the funding initiative that will follow the current 7th Framework Programme) by providing an integrated approach to supporting innovation across the whole of the ERA by providing standardised interfaces to interoperable services that eliminate the barriers to the free movement of knowledge across Europe cannot be ignored.
+Therefore the importance of e-Infrastructures in Europe 2020 [R 3] (the funding initiative that will follow the current 7th Framework Programme) by providing an integrated approach to supporting innovation across the whole of the ERA by providing standardised interfaces to interoperable services that eliminate the barriers to the free movement of knowledge across Europe cannot be ignored.
 The European Grid Infrastructure (EGI), through its network of national and domain specific resource providers, is therefore ideally placed in providing integrated and federated access to compute, storage and other resources needed to support innovation within the EU.
 EGI supports the IU by bring the ERA on-line, and is able to address key issues within the DAE that are relevant to the research community such as fragmented services, standards and interoperation that reduce the barriers to the movement of knowledge across Europe.

 The EGI Technology Roadmap describes the high-level approach to technology adoption and deployment being used within EGI to ensure its alignment with the EC’s vision for e-Infrastructures in Europe in 2020.
-The detailed technical implementations that will need to be developed to meet the needs of its end-user and operations communities is described in the UMD Roadmap and has a shorter-term horizon of 2-3 years.
+The detailed technical implementations that will need to be developed to meet the needs of its end-user and operations communities is described in the UMD Roadmap (section 4.3) and has a shorter-term horizon of 2-3 years.

 Separating out these two aspects is a critical first step in exposing some of the sustainability issues facing the provision of a pan-European infrastructure that needs to support diverse user communities each with different software environments that need to be deployed and operated at a European wide scale.
 For instance, who is responsible for maintaining the operational infrastructure as opposed to the services that run in the operational infrastructure?
 How much of the current technology used in production is sourced from outside the EGI (where other communities can contribute to its support) as opposed to be solely used within EGI (which the EGI community has to support)?

-This first version of the EGI Technology Roadmap builds on previous versions of the UMD Roadmap [ ] by identifying the capabilities and the different consumers of the capability (resource providers, virtual research communities and end-users) that exist within the current and planned production infrastructure.
+This first version of the EGI Technology Roadmap builds on previous versions of the UMD Roadmap [R 4 and R 5] by identifying the capabilities and the different consumers of the capability (resource providers, virtual research communities and end-users) that exist within the current and planned production infrastructure.
 The products that deliver each of these capabilities are assessed to determine their main sources of support – generic components coming from outside the EGI community, custom components that are developed by the EGI community, components contributed by individual user communities, etc. This analysis is used to assess the sustainability of the capabilities currently planned within EGI.

 Purpose

 The purpose behind the EGI Technology Roadmap is to establish a multi-year view as to how EGI will evolve from a technology perspective from the previous project-based structures to a sustainable pan-European e-Infrastructure.
-Sustainability is a critical aspect of this vision, which is dealt with elsewhere; however, at the heart of any sustainability strategy there are three key points relevant for the Technology Roadmap:
+Sustainability is a critical aspect of this vision, which is dealt with in EGI’s Sustainability Plan [R 6]; however, at the heart of any sustainability strategy there are three key points relevant for the Technology Roadmap: